Published in

 MuseumGallerie dell’ Accademia in Venice

-At the time, when Leonardo made the Vitruvian Man, his two friends, Francesco di Giorgio and Giacomo Andrea, also made their own copies of Vitruvian Man, based on the Vitruvius book.
+At the time, when Leonardo made The Vitruvian Man, his two friends, Francesco di Giorgio and Giacomo Andrea, also made their own copies of Vitruvian Man, based on the Vitruvius book.
 From all of these versions, one can notice Leonardo’s version instantly, due to his scientific precision and artistic distinction.
 Unlike other drawings, Leonardo meticulously drew the man in a circle and square.
 The lines were firm rather than sketchy and rough.
 Ahead of time, he had figured out how the circle would rest on the square but extend out higher and wider.
 The man’s feet rested comfortably on the square and circle, which he drew using a compass and a set square.

 The painting is proof that Vitruvian’s description was accurate, with the navel exactly centered in the circle, and the genitals perfectly centered in the square.
 Leonardo described additional aspects of the positioning,